NJ1219/SQL-project/README.md

 *[Quick Database Diagram](Quick_DBD.png)

-There are 5 tables that I created which are shown in the diagram along with the relationships to define among the tables.
+There are 5 tables that were created which are shown in the diagram along with the relationships to define among the tables.

 ### Data Engineering

-Using the database model as a blueprint, I created a database schema for each of your tables and relationships which include data types, primary keys, foreign keys, and any other constraints I defined.
+Using the database model as a blueprint, a database "schema" was created for each of your tables and relationships which include data types, primary keys, foreign keys, and any other constraints as defined.
 The ERD file, schema, seed and query files are stored in the folder "SQL Files"

 ### Data Analysis